 Since its inception and up until 2009, Albina has been a household name in shipbuilding.
-World War II, in particular, heightened the shipyard’s popularity after producing a string of tugboats, sub chasers, a landing craft, fireboats, warships, tankers, freighters, and barges.
+World War II, in particular, helped increase the shipyard’s popularity after it produced a string of tugboats, sub chasers, a landing craft, fireboats, warships, tankers, freighters, and barges.

-Soon after the war, Albina Shipyard began focusing on commercial vessels.
-Since the shipyard was already so well-known for building excellent vessels, commercial success came quickly.
+After the war, Albina Shipyard began focusing on commercial vessels.
+Since the shipyard was already well-known for building excellent vessels, commercial success came quickly.
 Numerous ships were created, including ferries, barges, yachts, and tugboats for commercial use across the world.

 Success continued for the shipyard throughout the 1960s, which included building its own ferry that carried vehicles across the Columbia River.
 When the Astoria Bridge was built in 1966, however, the ferry, known as the Convoy, was retired.

 Asbestos was used when making all of the shipyard’s vessels well into the 1970s, which would set the stage for numerous lawsuits against asbestos manufacturers later on.

 Asbestos was used in a variety of different areas, including throughout engine rooms, in sleeping quarters, in pipe insulation, boiler rooms, and more.
 More than 300 asbestos-containing products were used in Navy vessels alone.

 In 1987, Cascade General purchased Albina Engine and Machine Works, but instead of changing its name, Cascade kept the Albina trademark name for many years.